AppEsteem/Samples/registerapplication.md

     ![Certify Application Step 3](./media/registerApplication_11.png)

-    **NOTE:** At any step of the Request Application Certification, you can click the **Save for later** button.
-To resume the Certification later you would need to go to the Application List page and click the *Submit App for Review* link for the correspondent application version.
+    **NOTE:** At any step of the Submit Application Interview, you can click the **Save for later** button.
+To resume the Application Interview submission later you would need to go to the Application List page and click the *Submit App for Review* link for the correspondent application version.

     ![Application List](./media/registerApplication_13.png)